Harriet Brown MBACP (MA, Adv Dip) Online therapist

 I work integratively, which means I can draw from different theories to suit each individual client’s needs.
 I am particularly influenced by attachment theory, internal family systems and relational/compassion/mindfulness based ways of working.
 I regularly engage in continuing professional development, and keep abreast of the latest developments in psychotherapeutic theory so my clients can benefit.
 I am also a contributor to The School of Life's films and toolkits.

-I see individual clients in both London Bridge and on Skype.
-I have experience working with a range of people of different backgrounds, sexualities, races, ethnicities, genders and ages.
+I have experience working with a range of people of different backgrounds, professions, sexualities, races, ethnicities, genders and ages.

 I have particular experience of working with people with anxiety.